 Having an eye-catching logo is a vital part of your business.
 It needs to turn heads by being visually appealing, while also highlighting your brand’s personality.
 It should also be memorable, so people don’t forget it in a hurry!

 There’s a large variety of different design elements you can use to stand out from the crowd and catch your audience’s attention.
-In this post, we’re going to take a look at 3D logos and how you can use one to pack a serious punch.
+In this post, we’re going to take a look at 3D logos made with our logo maker, and explain how you can use one to pack a serious punch.

 Unlike regular logos, which are two-dimensional (2D), a 3D logo has an extra visual dimension that causes the design to pop off the page.
 Ever seen a 3D movie?
 We’re going to apply the same principle, but your audience won’t need to wear red and blue glasses to see the effect.